Ayushsingh1007/world-food-production-by-power-bi/README.md

 power bi dashboard project

-in this project i represented world food production between 1961 to 2023
+in this project  represented world food production between 1961 to 2023